farcrycore/plugin-algolia/README.md

 ## Setup

-Add an aias to your web server config.
+Add an alias to your web server config.

 **NGINX config**
 ```